2011 French Open – Wheelchair men's doubles

 Defending champion Shingo Kunieda and his partner Nicolas Peifer defeated Robin Ammerlaan and Stefan Olsson in the final, 6–2, 6–3 to win the men's doubles wheelchair tennis title at the 2011 French Open.

 Stéphane Houdet and Kunieda were the defending champions, but did not participate together.
-Houdet partnered Michael Jeremiasz, but was defeated by Kunieda and Peifer in the semifinals.
+Houdet partnered Michaël Jérémiasz, but was defeated by Kunieda and Peifer in the semifinals.